camphor-/sculd/README.md

 ```

 See [more](https://www.rust-lang.org/en-US/install.html).
-We use latest stable toolchain.
+We use the latest stable toolchain.

 Clone this repo and